Links

 2.3.1 What is it for?

-It is the most versatile module of CONSUL DEMOCRACY because although -as its name indicates- this module is specially designed to submit the processes of creating rules, laws or regulations to citizen participation, it is also fully indicated to open any type of text (independently of its nature) to citizen contributions and even, more generally, to receive contributions to any initiative that is launched by the institution
+The "Collaborative legislation" module is the platform's most versatile one.
+Although specifically designed to organize participative processes around creating formal rules, laws or regulations, the module is also fully equipped to open any type of text to citizen contributions and, more generally, even to receive contributions to any (non-legislative) initiative that is launched by the public institution.

-This versatility resides in the fact that this module allows you to configure each "Collaborative Legislation" process with up to three phases (all optional) to which a "monitoring" phase can be added once the process itself is finished:
+The module allows administrators to configure each "Collaborative Legislation" process with up to five phases (all optional).
+Once the participative process is finished, a fourth "Follow-up" phase can be added too.

-Discussion phase allows opening several questions.
-Users can give open-ended answers to questions and vote on other users' answers.
+1. The Debate phase allows opening several questions.
+Users can give open-ended answers to questions or select possible pre-existing answers, and vote on other users' answers.

-Proposals phase allows users to write proposals on the topic and support proposals from other users.
+1. The Proposals phase allows users to write proposals for the document's text and support proposals from other users.

-Writing phase allows you to publish a text.
-Users can select any part of the text, make comments and vote on other comments
+1. The Drafting phase allows you to publish a text.
+Users can select any part of the text, make comments and vote on other users' comments.

-Follow-up phase this section is used to publish information about what has happened after the participation process.
-Allows you to include milestones as well as percentage progress bars
+1. Follow-up phase this section is used to publish information about what has happened after the participation process.
+It allows administrators to include milestones and percentage progress bars.

-Additionally, the processes can include a "draft" phase where the content is not yet public, and allow a "presentation" phase where the process is published, but no proposals or comments are allowed.
+Additionally, a "Draft" phase where the content is not yet public, and which allows selecting a "presentation" phase where the process is published, but no proposals or comments are allowed.

 2.3.2 Permissions and Tips